 - Have everything that I do focus on my mission.
 (The thing above.)

-- Start building my core values: (a) Never stop learning, growing, and pushing myself out of my comfort zone; (b) Use research to provide myself and fitness professionals with better guidance on what to do with injuries and pain.
+- Start building my core values: (a) Never stop learning, growing, and pushing myself out of my comfort zone; (b) Use research to provide myself and fitness professionals better guidance on what to do with injuries and pain.

 Okay, I am off onto the plane.
 I will work on my little section at the end in a bit.